-The Vale Academy Trust has been given provisional approval by the Department for Education to open an all-through (primary and secondary) school as the first phase of new school delivery on Grove Airfield.
-The current target date for opening is 2021.
-This is dependent on the progress of the associated housing development.
-Longer term, another new primary school will be needed on the Airfield site.
+The Vale Academy Trust has been given approval by the Department for Education (DfE) to open an all-through (primary and secondary) school on Grove Airfield called St Johns C of E Academy.
+The primary phase opened in September 2023 with the secondary phase anticipated to open in September 2025.
+Longer-term, another new primary school will be needed on the Airfield site.

 New schools for Bicester

 A number of new schools will be needed to serve Bicester’s housing and population growth.
 A new primary school opened in 2018, and a new secondary school opened in 2020.
 Further new schools are planned for the development in NW Bicester, but the timescales for these are not confirmed.